 Why We Don’t Talk About Money

 1. Did our parents talk about money with us?
-Not likely, so it is not likely we will naturally talk about it with our children either.
+If not, it is not likely we will naturally talk about it with our children.

-2. Fear of hurting our children.
+2. We fear hurting our children.
 This is a natural concern.
 We think if the kids know they are getting a significant inheritance, it will rob them of a work ethic.
-Our unspoken hope, is if nothing is said, they will work and develop themselves as if it were certain there would be no inheritance and then when it comes, there will be no downside.
+Our unspoken hope is, if nothing is said, they will work and develop themselves as if it were certain there would be no inheritance and then, when it comes, it will only be a bonus.

 3. Often we are too busy to make it a priority.
-“We’ll talk to them someday”, but someday never arrives.
+“We will talk to them someday”, but someday never arrives.

 A Powerful Paradigm

 What if rather than viewing an inheritance as simply leaving assets to our children, we view it as transferring a stewardship responsibility and opportunity to the next generation?
-Our children take over (to some extent) the stewardship of the wealth, it is a God-given calling.
-In this paradigm, it is natural that wealth training is required.
-This context also motivates the child to develop themselves and foster ambition – they have an important role to play and it goes beyond themselves.
-Open discussions with them will lead to these 4 outcomes:
+If our children take over (to some extent) the stewardship of the wealth, it is a God-given calling.
+In this paradigm it is natural that wealth training is required.
+This context also motivates the child to develop themselves and foster ambition as they have an important role to play.
+Open discussions will promote these 4 outcomes: